The Relationship Between Seizures And Substance Use

 Seizures can be a medical emergency when they last more than 5 minutes or occur close together without time in between to recover.
 This type of occurrence is called status epilepticus.
 At this point, it is important to call for medical assistance or use any emergency medication that has been prescribed.

-While not everyone who has a seizure will have another one in the future, those who have 2 or more may receive an epilepsy diagnosis.
+While not everyone who has a seizure will have another one in the future, those who have two or more may receive an epilepsy diagnosis.
 Each year there are about 180,000 new cases of epilepsy with children and elderly adults being the most affected.
 For 70% of epilepsy cases, the cause of the disorder is unknown.
 Some known causes are head injuries, brain tumors, infections like meningitis, stroke, and low oxygen during birth.
 When treating epilepsy, the goal is to find the method that will stop seizures with the fewest amount of side effects.
 Because epilepsy is so individual, finding treatment is often a trial-and-error process.

 The specific patterns or situations that may increase the likelihood of having a seizure are called triggers.
 Triggers are different for each person with epilepsy.
 It can be helpful to keep track of triggers to gain a better understanding of when a future seizure may occur and how to prepare for one.
 Some commonly reported triggers are time of day, lack of sleep, sickness, flashing lights, menstrual cycle, dehydration, not eating enough food, and stress.